 What About HITECH Compliance?

-Similar federal legislation that’s of importance to healthcare organizations is the Health Information Technology for Clinical and Economic Health Act of 2009 (HITECH).
+Similar federal legislation important to healthcare organizations is the Health Information Technology for Clinical and Economic Health Act of 2009 (HITECH).
 “It was passed as a monetary incentive plan for hospitals to begin converting to electronic health records,” explained the American Bar Association.
 Although “the idea was for any hospital to be able to access all of your medical records” – with the basic goal of interoperability – privacy and security concerns have limited that fundamental objective.

 HIPAA, HITECH, and Business Associates